danreuben/ironsworn-obsidian-template/reference/move.md

 On a **weak hit**, choose one.

 * You die, but not before making a noble sacrifice.
 Envision your final moments.
 * Death desires something of you in exchange for your life.
-Envision what it wants ([[#Ask the Oracle]] if unsure), or refuse the quest, you are dead.
+Envision what it wants ([[#Ask the Oracle]] if unsure), and [[#Swear an Iron Vow]] (formidable or extreme) to complete that quest.
+If you fail to score a hit when you [[#Swear an Iron Vow]], or refuse the quest, you are dead.
 Otherwise, you return to the mortal world and are now cursed.
 You may only clear the cursed debility by completing the quest.

 On a **miss**, you are dead.